TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 A segment may also have a [transform]({{ id_url | append: "#encoding-the-transform" }}) which can become arbitrarily large.
 We need an external memory algorithm  that will merge transforms too.

-A transform is defined using sorted lists of ranges: columns to delete, rows to delete, columns to insert, rows to insert.
+A transform is defined using four sorted lists of ranges: columns to delete, rows to delete, columns to insert, rows to insert.
 The transform specifies the inserts and deletes needed to get a dependent segment into the same coordinate space as this segment.
 In principle, this is a straightforward merge of sorted lists.
 We can iterate through each transform, reading values in from each segment, comparing them and then writing them out in the correct order.

 If both transforms make changes to the same row or column, they can be combined.
 For example, insert 2 rows before row 2 and insert 3 rows before row 2 becomes insert 5 rows before row 2.
 Delete 5 columns starting from column 7 and insert 2 columns before column 7 becomes delete 3 columns starting from column 7.

 In practice, life becomes complicated because each transform and each part of each transform is in a different coordinate space.
 As we iterate through the lists from the second transform, we need to transform them into the coordinate space of the first.
 Row and column transforms are independent and work the same way.
 We can figure out how to do this for row transforms and then use exactly the same thing for the column transforms.

 Given two segments X and Y, where Y depends on X, the combined row transform is `DeleteX * InsertX * DeleteY * InsertY`.
-When we write out the merged segment Z we need a new row transform of the form `DeleteZ * InsertZ`.
+When we write out the merged segment Z, we need a new row transform of the form `DeleteZ * InsertZ`.
 Getting there is a six step process.
 1. Calculate the [inverse transforms]({{ id_url | append: "#inverting-a-transform" }}) we're going to need: `DeleteX`<sup>-1</sup>,  `InsertX`<sup>-1</sup>, `DeleteY`<sup>-1</sup>.
 2. Use `DeleteY`<sup>-1</sup> and `InsertX`<sup>-1</sup> to transform `InsertY` into `InsertY`<sup>dy</sup> and then into `InsertY`<sup>ix</sup>.
 3. Use `InsertX`<sup>-1</sup> and `DeleteX`<sup>-1</sup> to transform `DeleteY` into `DeleteY`<sup>ix</sup> and then into `DeleteY`<sup>dx</sup>.